CharlesLenk/scad-export-example/README.md

-# OpenSCAD Export Example
+# SCAD Export Example
-This project is an example of how to use [OpenSCAD Export](https://github.com/CharlesLenk/openscad_export).
-The documentation here is limited to the examples, for usage documentation see the OpenSCAD export readme.
+This project is an example of how to use [SCAD Export](https://github.com/CharlesLenk/scad_export).
+The documentation here is limited to the examples, for usage documentation see the SCAD Export readme.

 # SCAD Example